WhoLivesOnMars/WhoLivesOnMars/README.md

 🚀 Embarked on my journey into the world of web development in 2022.

-🎓 Successfully completed the "Web Developer" course at Yandex.Practicum, honing my skills in HTML, CSS, JavaScript, and React.
+🎓 Honing my skills in HTML, CSS, JavaScript, and React.

 💡 Eager to contribute to meaningful projects that positively impact people's lives.

-🔍 Currently actively seeking new opportunities in the field.

 ## My Contacts